Consumption Tax Law

 This seminar examines the nature and application of consumption tax law in Canada and explores common principles of consumption taxes in other jurisdictions.
 It discusses fundamental issues such as consumption versus income as a basis for taxation, overviews its underlying principles and policies, and analyzes the Canadian rules under the Excise Tax Act.
 Students will learn why consumption is taxed, the different forms of consumption taxes, the key principles of modern consumption tax systems, and how those principles are operationalized in the Canadian tax system.
 Additionally, students will learn problem-solving by applying normative concepts together with basic technical rules.
 The seminar will help students develop important legal skills, such as statutory interpretation, analytical thinking, problem-solving, and writing.
 Taxation Law is not a prerequisite.

-Method of Evaluation: Research paper (7,000 words) - 60% of the final grade; Class participation, quizzes and reflection notes - 40% of the final grade.
+Method of Evaluation: Research paper (7,000 words) - 60% of the final grade; Class participation, quizzes, and reflection notes - 40% of the final grade.